NamesMT/Roo-Code/cline_docs/marketplace/implementation/02-core-components.md

 ## MetadataScanner

-The MetadataScanner is responsible for reading and parsing package metadata from repositories.
+The MetadataScanner is responsible for reading and parsing item metadata from repositories.

 ### Responsibilities

-- Scanning directories for package metadata files
+- Scanning directories for item metadata files
 - Parsing YAML metadata into structured objects
 - Building component hierarchies
 - Supporting localized metadata